-7 of the Most Popular NFT Projects to Know About
+7 of the most popular NFT projects to know about

 Launched in April 2021, their prices have skyrocketed in a matter of months, making this collection one of the fastest appreciating collectibles in the industry.
 Those who possess these NFTs are given a Yacht Club membership card, which has many perks, including invitations to private concerts in the digital world.

-The highest price that a BAYC NFT has been auctioned for is 769 ETH or USD 2.3 million.
+The highest price that a BAYC NFT has been auctioned for is 769 ETH or US$2.3 million.

 Mutant Ape Yacht Club